mcroddev/libsame/readme.md

 ## Features

 libsame was designed for a variety of targets, from low-powered embedded systems to your standard every day workstation.
-As such, it is:
+Features include:

-* Highly portable
+* High portability
   - Written in the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)), targeting the [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) standard.
     - While not required, using a [GNU Compiler Collection](https://gcc.gnu.org/)